Updated March 31, 2026

 - Mississippi requires commercial auto minimum liability of $25,000/$50,000/$25,000, so any fleet coverage or hired auto and non-owned auto setup should be reviewed against that minimum before a quote is bound.

-- Mississippi requires businesses to maintain proof of general liability coverage for most commercial leases, which matters if your rental yard, warehouse, or storage lot is leased rather than owned.
+- Most commercial leases in Mississippi require proof of general liability coverage, which matters if your rental yard, warehouse, or storage lot is leased rather than owned.

 - Coverage terms and endorsements can vary by carrier, so buyers should ask whether rented equipment damage coverage, jobsite equipment theft coverage, and rental equipment liability coverage are included or added by endorsement.